Insurance & Payment

 Q. What forms of payment do you accept?

-A. Cash, check, money orders, credit cards (Visa, Discover and Master Card) and Health Savings Accounts (HSA) cards.
+A. Cash, check, money orders, credit cards (Visa, Discover and Master Card), apple pay and Health Savings Accounts (HSA) cards.

 Q. What do I do if I lose my health insurance from loss of employment or any other reason?